warior456/KSP-2-tools-and-mods/README.md

 - [Kerbal Optimization Program (KOPMod)](https://github.com/elsantiF/KOPMod) by elsantiF
   - A slightly serious attempt at making the game more playable without breaking everything
 - [LagRemover](https://spacedock.info/mod/3256/LagRemover) by RadioArtz
-  - A modthat removes the game for improving performance.
+  - A mod that removes the game for improving performance.

 ### Cheats
 - [Celestial Teleport Rendezvous](https://spacedock.info/mod/3290/Celestial%20Teleport%20Rendezvous) by Dudekahedron